NLDM Progress Report

 |San Jose, CA

 The network is relaying the CONDUIT, CRAFT,

-products in the IDD, having product sizes under 20MB.)
+products in the IDD, with product sizes up to around 20MB.

 has been augmented to allow comparison of the same statistics across

 feed types for a particular machine.
 Bringing up multiple

 the statistics pages allows comparison across machines and provides a

 window to network performance as a whole.

 recent examination showed 99% of all products arriving at all sites